-The report made conclusions based on a variety of factors, such as daily life, income, negative emotions, and positive experiences.
+The report made conclusions based on various factors, such as daily life, income, negative emotions, and positive experiences.
 Among the stressors for Americans were the current presidential performance and low-income under 50.

 It makes sense.

-We may not be Neanderthals in the caves out hunting for our next meal, but we are constantly surrounded by messages, situations, and experiences that trigger stress.
+We may not be Neanderthals in the caves out hunting for our next meal, but we are always surrounded by messages, situations, and experiences that trigger stress.